Learning a language

 Learning ‘from scratch’

-*Note: If you start on our specialist Japanese courses, we will be contacting you over the summer prior to your arrival with information how to self-study the Japanese hiragana and katakana syllabaries.
+*Note: If you start on one of our undergraduate Japanese Studies courses, we will be contacting you over the summer prior to your arrival with information how to self-study the Japanese hiragana and katakana syllabaries.
 We expect you to be able to read and write those syllabaries before your arrival, but will help you to consolidate your knowledge during intro week.

 We believe in the importance of language teaching in relatively small groups, which means you will have plenty of chances to practice with your classmates and gain feedback from your tutors.
 It also makes for a relaxed and friendly atmosphere.